-The starting point is to review the SPF and DKIM settings as an initial activity.
+The starting point is to review the SPF and DKIM settings.
 We would also recommend Microsoft’s guide – Set up SPF in Office 365 to help prevent spoofing.
 How your SPF record is formatted depends on if whether Office 365 is the only service:

 If you’re using only Office 365: